8 min readUpdated

 “Missing textures after conversion”

-Check that texture paths were accessible during the export step.
-MAX2C4D copies all textures locally to a clean /tex folder alongside the converted scene.
-If the original textures were on a NAS or network drive that was disconnected at export time, the files won't be found.
+Texture paths weren't accessible during the export step.
+MAX2C4D copies all textures to a clean /tex folder alongside the converted scene.
+If the originals were on a NAS or network drive that was disconnected at export time, the files won't be found.
 Reconnect the drive and re-export.

 “Some materials show as Standard”

-This typically means the target renderer is not installed on the Cinema 4D side.
+Target renderer not installed on the Cinema 4D side.
 MAX2C4D recreates Corona materials as native Corona for C4D shaders and V-Ray materials as native V-Ray for C4D shaders.
-If the corresponding renderer plugin isn't installed, Cinema 4D falls back to Standard materials.
 Install Corona for Cinema 4D or V-Ray for Cinema 4D before importing.

 “ForestPack density looks different”

-ForestPack uses grid-based distribution while Chaos Scatter in Cinema 4D uses density-based distribution.
-The conversion maps all parameters — density, transforms, include/exclude zones, clustering, and slope limits — but the underlying distribution algorithms differ.
-Fine-tune the density value in Chaos Scatter after import to match the visual density of the original ForestPack setup.
+ForestPack uses grid-based distribution, Chaos Scatter uses density-based.
+The conversion maps density, transforms, include/exclude zones, clustering, slope limits — but the algorithms differ.
+Fine-tune the density value in Chaos Scatter after import.

 Related Guides